jroske1120/React-Gallery-Props/README.md

 ## Built With

 The full stack!
-React, JSX, Javascript, CSS, Axios, Node, Express, and Postgres with SQL.
+React, JSX, Javascript, CSS, Axios, Node, Express, Material UI, and Postgres with SQL.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality, well as the members of my cohort, Paxos.